 We will be showing the integration of R into different Microsoft products in this demo: HDInsight, Hive, Spark, R Studio, Azure Machine Learning and PowerBI.

 There is only one shell script you need to run the whole demo.
 The name is run_demo.sh which is under the directory you unzip the files in the Edge Node.
-Run as in followings. it will automatically run all steps of demo.
+SSH to the Edge Node, Run as in followings. it will automatically run all steps of demo.